-The Graduate Group in Immunology is affiliated with other degree programs that offer additional specialization as well as research programs that offer a broad range of resources and training opportunities.
+The Graduate Group in Immunology (GGI) is affiliated with other degree programs that offer additional specialization, as well as research programs that offer a broad range of resources and training opportunities.
 The Graduate Group in Immunology draws on a unique combination of resources and opportunities available at one of the largest campuses within the UC system to offer comprehensive advanced training in immunology.

 Affiliated Degree Programs